Discover 'a silver thread in a ribbon of green' flowing through Edinburgh

 Explore Edinburgh’s hidden natural asset, the Water of Leith.
 Flowing for 24 miles from its source in the Pentland Hills, the river winds its way through the heart of our capital to its outflow into the Firth of Forth at Leith.
 Once Edinburgh’s industrial heartland, the valley was host to over 70 mills harnessing the power of the water to produce paper, fabric, and flour with the river mouth supporting a vibrant dock and boat building industry.
 Today the river is home to a wide diversity of plants and animals from wild garlic and orchids to brown trout, heron, kingfisher and otter, and can be explored on foot or bike along the 12 3/4 mile Water of Leith Walkway.

-Gormley Update 2013 - Sadly due to flood events along the river towards the end of the year, 4 of the statues are not visible; Bells Mills Man (near the GMA), Stockbridge Man, Powderhall Man and Bonnington Man are all down.
-The statues are designed to fall over in flood events so they do not cause an obstruction.
-When the Galleries of Modern Art let us know when the statues will be righted we will update this page and the news feed.
+Gormley Update - For those looking for the '6 Times' Gormley statues in the river, due to flood events along the river, 4 of the statues have been removed from the river; Bells Mills Man (near the GMA), Stockbridge Man, Powderhall Man and Bonnington Man are all out of the river.
+The Galleries of Modern Art do plan to return the statues to the river side at some point but we currently have no news, we will update this page when we hear and also on the news feed.